Hamidatmohd/Group-9-Python-Console-Project/README.md

 - `requests` module and pprints

 ## Setup
-1. Obtain API keys for the Rest Countries API, OpenWeather API, and the News API.
+1. Obtain API keys for the APIs if needed.

 ## Installation
 1. Clone the repository to your local machine
 2. Install the needed Python packages using the following command: